pybind/pybind11/docs/classes.rst

-In this case, the method :func:`class_::def_property` (:func:`class_::def_property_readonly` for read-only data) can be used to provide an interface that is indistinguishable from within Python:
+In this case, the method :func:`class_::def_property` (:func:`class_::def_property_readonly` for read-only data) can be used to provide a field-like interface within Python that will transparently call the setter and getter functions:

 .. code-block:: cpp